vipulnaik/diet-exercise-health/notes/health-profile.md

   the whole day because something came up in the morning)
 * Low meeting load and no strict requirement to turn the camera on during meetings

+### Low pollution

+Typically, the air quality index (AQI) in Berkeley is between 20 and
+35. This is considered good.
+Subjectively, I rarely feel like I'm in polluted settings.

+Air quality can sometimes get bad due to smoke from forest fires farther away.
+In such cases, I can take additional precautions such as taking a break from outdoor trips, closing windows, and masking up if I do need to go outdoors.
+See [2023-09-19 onward air quality issues](2023-09-19-onward-air-quality-issues.md) for an example of such an incident.

 ## Diet